-Chris is a partner in Taft's Corporate Compliance and White Collar Criminal Defense practice.
+Chris is a partner in Taft's Compliance, Investigations, and White Collar Defense practice.
 He focuses his practice on defending corporations and individuals mired in government investigations, as well as conducting internal investigations and compliance reviews in an effort to stave off government involvement.

 He represents public and private companies and individuals across a wide range of industries in anti-money laundering compliance, fraud investigations, healthcare compliance, online gaming regulation, and other complex investigatory and litigation matters.
 He has handled multiple cases and investigations brought by various government regulatory agencies, including the SEC, FTC, FINRA, and the CFTC.
 Chris has also conducted over a dozen trials in federal court and argued eight cases before the Seventh Circuit.